Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Eastern Michigan and its opponents have combined to score more than 58.5 points in six of 11 games this season.

-- Saturday's over/under is 4.3 points lower than the two team's combined 62.8 points per game average.
+- The combined points per game average of the two teams, 62.8, is 4.3 points greater than Saturday's over/under.

-- These two squads combine to allow 49.5 points per game, nine fewer than this contest's over/under.
+- These two squads combine to surrender 49.5 points per game, nine fewer than this contest's over/under.

-- The average total in Flames games this season is 56.6, 1.9 points fewer than Saturday's over/under of 58.5 .
+- The average total in Flames games this season is 56.6, 1.9 points fewer than Saturday's total of 58.5 .

-- The 58.5 total in this game is 0.2 points higher than the 58.3 average total in Eagles games this season.
+- The 58.5 total in this game is 0.2 points above the 58.3 average total in Eagles games this season.

 Liberty Stats and Trends

-- Liberty has five wins against the spread in 12 games this season.
+- In Liberty's 12 games this year, it has five wins against the spread.

-- The Flames have been favored by 9.5 points or more five times this season and are 3-2 ATS in those matchups.
+- The Flames have an against the spread record of 3-2 in their five games as a favorite of 9.5 points or more so far this season.

-- Liberty's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Liberty's games this year have gone over the point total four times in 11 opportunities (36.4%).

 - Liberty is 4-2 against the spread and 6-1 overall in games when it records more than 27.8 points.

-- When Liberty picks up more than 430.3 yards, the team is 3-1 against the spread and 4-1 overall.
+- When Liberty amasses more than 430.3 yards, the team is 3-1 against the spread and 4-1 overall.

 - The Flames have turned the ball over four more times (20 total) than the Eagles have forced a turnover (16) this season.